mpgamer75/Warhammer-40k-terminal-display/README_EN.md

 ## Overview

-Transform your Linux terminal into an **Imperial Command Terminal**.
+Transform your Linux terminal into an **Imperial Command Terminal** with authentic Warhammer 40K aesthetics, interactive features, and immersive gameplay elements.

 ## Compatibility